-The Company has implemented various programs in association with RPG Foundation by creating value for the community with focus on Education, Employability -Swayam, Community Development and Heritage programs.
+The Company has implemented various programs in association with RPG Foundation by creating value for the community with focus on Education, Employability - Swayam, Community Development and Heritage programs.

-of 1,68,242 people through various initiatives such as distribution of ration kits, vaccination drives for communities around Bhandup, donation of oxygen concentrators and installation of 25 fever clinics with National Health Mission.
+Various initiatives aligned with the sustainability focus areas are aimed to address the environmental challenges.
+The Company ensures that the value chain is based on the 4R's: 'Reduce, Reuse, Recycle and Recover.'
+The Company has ensured 'water stewardship' across all its manufacturing In FY 2021-22, the Company has transformed the lives of 1,68,242 people through various initiatives such as distribution of ration kits, vaccination drives for communities around Bhandup, donation of oxygen concentrators and installation of 25 fever clinics with National Health Mission.